 Minimum Wage: Hourly Wages Increase

 The Los Angeles City Council passed an ordinance to increase the hourly wage for the city’s lowest-paid workers in 2015, becoming the country’s first big city to state that the minimum wage for all workers is increased to $15 per hour by 2020.
-The Mayor’s office stated that about 600,000 Angelenos would be affected by the change.
+According to the mayor’s office, the change would affect about 600,000 Angelenos.
 This year, California’s minimum wage increased to $15 for companies that employ at least 26 workers becoming the first in the nation to hit that rate.

 What Does This Mean for Workers?